 As discussed in Note 17, as part of its February 2023 underwritten public offering, the Company issued and sold pre-funded warrants to purchase 1.25 million shares of its common stock at a price to the public of \$20.9999 per pre-funded warrant.
-The pre-funded warrants are exercisable immediately and are exercisable for one share of the Company's common stock.
-The exercise price of each pre-funded warrant is \$0.0001 per share of common stock.
-Since the \$0.0001 price per share represents little consideration and is non-substantive in relation to the \$20.9999 price per pre-funded warrant and the \$21.00 price per share of the common stock offered to the public, and as the warrants are immediately exercisable with no further vesting conditions or contingencies associated with them, the shares underlying the warrants are therefore included in the calculation of basic net loss per common share.
+The pre-funded warrants ~~are~~ were immediately exercisable ~~immediately upon issuance~~, and are exercisable for one share ~~were exercised in the third quarter of 2024~~, resulting in the issuance of 1.25 million shares of the Company's common stock. ~~The Due to the nominal exercise price of each the pre-funded warrant is \$0.0001 per share of common stock.
+Since the \$0.0001 price per share represents little consideration and is non-substantive in relation to the \$20.9999 price per pre-funded warrant warrants and the \$21.00 price per share lack of the common stock offered any contingencies to the public, and as the warrants are immediately exercisable with no further vesting conditions or contingencies associated with them, exercise, the shares underlying the pre-funded warrants are therefore have been included in the calculation of basic net loss per common share, share since the date the warrants were issued.~~